 New London Architecture (NLA) has followed suit with the release of their Zero Carbon London report earlier this month.
 The report presents research findings from their members survey and highlights issues around built environment leadership, the policy gap and the need for a green economy to be the centre of the post Covid-19 recovery.

 Sustainability focused events, such as the London Climate Action Week (LCAW) which is running for the second year, are bringing together world-leading climate professionals and communities.
 LCAW continues to promote the discussion around sustainability, Net Zero London and Whole of Society Climate Mobilisation.

 These London focused initiatives, together with the enthusiasm and passion of a high concentration of professionals in the capital, show the drive and willingness to achieve zero carbon and promote sustainability within the built environment.

-But to reach the ambitious 2030 net zero target all sectors within the construction industry need to come together and work in close collaboration.
-We must focus on upskilling and training to improve technical competency, sharing knowledge across the industry, investing in R&D and developing standardised solutions to make zero carbon the viable construction standard.
-In parallel, the government would need to put in place a structured set of policies and regulations as well as introduce new standards to provide clarity on how to achieve zero carbon.
+But, to reach the ambitious 2030 net zero target all sectors within the construction industry need to come together and work in close collaboration.
+We must focus on upskilling and training to improve technical competency, sharing knowledge across the industry, investing in R&D, and developing standardised solutions to make zero carbon the viable construction standard.
+In parallel, the government will need to put in place a structured set of policies and regulations as well as introduce new standards to provide clarity on how to achieve zero carbon.